CoryTohill/django-templates/README.md

 # django-templates
-Playing with Django templates and SSH keys
+Playing with Django templates and SSH keys!